er-hiba/Learn2Code/README.md

 <!--

-### Population_Comparison
-``Description`` This program calculates and displays the number of years it takes for Agadir's population to surpass Marrakech's.
-Given the initial populations of Marrakech and Agadir, along with their respective growth rates.
-The population of the city of Marrakech is 1,000,000 inhabitants, and it increases by 50,000 inhabitants per year.
-The population of the city of Agadir is 500,000 inhabitants, and it increases by 8% per year.

-``Files``  The file that contains the code for this project is population_comparison.py
-You can find it in the directory Population_Comparison

 ### Formula_Sequence
 ``Description`` This program prompts the user to enter an integer 'n'.
 It then calculates and prints the value of U(n) using a recursive formula, where U(0) = 6, and U(n+1) = 4 * U(n) + 10.